Clubjudge/hari/README.md

 ## hari

-Hari is a library to persist and get nodes and its relations in Redis, using different Redis data structures depending on your need.
+Hari is a library to persist and get nodes and its relations in Redis, using different data structures depending on your need.

     Hari(user: 23).out(:follow).out(:activity).limit(25)